Skip to main content

 Level 21 - Edge Cases

-Trash Pushes in Pink
+Trash Moves in Pink

-• When a Trash Push happens in a normal variant, if more than one card is touched, then all of the touched cards are known to be trash.
+• When a Trash Chop Move, Trash Bluff, Trash Finesse, or Trash Push happens with a rank clue in a variant with a pink suit, if more than one card is touched, then all of the touched cards are known to be trash.

 Pink Precedence